Slow Shutter-Speeds – UPDATED

 TIPS on Slow Shutter-Speeds

-- The camera needs to be stable, a reasonable tripod is fine but stable.
+- The camera needs to be stable, a reasonable tripod is fine but needs to be stable.

 - Lock the ISO at 100 or lower is possible.